 Our farming philosophy is that good quality produce starts with healthy soil.
 We strive to farm in a manner that maintains and even improves soil health for the future.
 We're huge compost and worm fans.
 We make our own compost from animal and vegetable waste and we have a burgeoning worm farm producing vermicompost to strengthen our crop yields and enrich our soil.

 We also focus on crop rotations and cover cropping to build organic matter and increase the biological activity of the soil.
 Our approach to pest management comes from knowing that healthy plants that are able to get the proper nutrients they need from the soil will be better equipped to resist pests in the first place.
 We do not use synthetic pesticides or chemical fertilizers.
 Though we may use an organically allowed pesticide, we only to do so as a last resort.

-Many of our organic practices follow the work of Jean-Martin Fortier.
+Many of our practices follow the work of Jean-Martin Fortier.
 His work inspires us as we strive to manage a sustainable, efficient, and productive small farm.

 Please don't hesitate to ask if you have any questions about these distinctions.

 All of our land and vegetables are Certified Naturally Grown.